Arjan Raikhy: Youth football

-Senior debut and loans
+Aston Villa debut and loans

-Raikhy was named in the Aston Villa starting line-up for his senior debut on 8 January 2021 in an FA Cup third round tie against Liverpool.
+Raikhy was named in the Aston Villa starting line-up for his senior debut on 8 January 2021 in an FA Cup third-round tie against Liverpool.
 On 7 July 2021, Raikhy was one of several young players who signed a new contract with Aston Villa.

 On 20 August, Raikhy joined National League side Stockport County on a season-long loan.
 He made his National League debut in a 1–0 victory over Southend United.
 He made eight appearances for Stockport, including one man of the match award, before being recalled to Aston Villa on 3 January 2022.

 On 24 January 2022, Raikhy went on loan to the National League once again, this time joining Grimsby Town until the end of the season.
 The following day, he made his Grimsby debut as a second-half substitute in a 1–0 defeat to Wrexham.
 On 5 June 2022, Raikhy played in the National League play-off final at the London Stadium as Grimsby beat Solihull Moors in extra time to secure promotion back to the Football League.
 This marked an unusual achievement, as both of the teams he had been at loan to in that National League season had been promoted.

+On 16 June 2023, Raikhy was released by Aston Villa.

+Leicester City

+On 17 August 2023, Raikhy signed for Leicester City.
+On 27 January 2024, he made his debut for the club as an 81st-minute substitute in a 3–0 FA Cup home win against Birmingham City.